codica2/gitlab-bastion-ci-aws/README.md

 ## The runners.cache section

 To speed up our jobs, GitLab Runner provides a cache mechanism.
 It is recommended to use the distributed cache mechanism that GitLab Runner provides.
 Since new instances will be created on demand, it is essential to have a common place where the cache is stored.
+In next example we dont use ACCESS_KEY or SECRET_KEY.
+Gitlab-runner will look on our IAM Role on our bastion.
 In the following example, we use Amazon S3:

 ```yaml